idptools/metapredict/docs/usage/using-in-python.rst

 Predict Disorder Using Uniprot ID
 -----------------------------------

-By using the ``predict_disorder_uniprot()`` function, you can return predicted consensus disorder values for the amino acid sequence of a protein by specifying the Uniprot ID.
+By using the ``predict_disorder_uniprot()`` function, you can return predicted consensus disorder values for the amino acid sequence of a protein by specifying the UniProt ID.

 **Example**